-With the easing of COVID-19 restrictions in Victoria, we want to let you know that we are open and have returned to in person (with masks) appointments as default at 412 Mt Alexander Road.
+With the recent announcement of COVID-19 lockdown restrictions in Victoria, we want to let you know that we are open and have returned to telehealth appointments (video or phone) as default at 412 Mt Alexander Road.

-Telehealth (video or phone) sessions are still available for those that need it.
+In person sessions (with masks) are still available for those that need it.
 Please contact us about your appointment if this applies to you.

 We know people are experiencing a range of emotions in response to this pandemic, and we’re here to help and adjust to your needs whilst keeping everyone safe.
 We’ve got some excellent resources to help – with more coming in every day.